leantony/laravel-grid/docs/customize_buttons.md

     }
 ```

-Just like that, and your custom button will be rendered on the grid
+Just like that, and your custom button will be rendered on the grid.

-What of adding a `row` button that has a link whose url value is determined by the element being rendered on the grid?.
-Here's how you will do it
+### Adding buttons with url's dependent on the data items
+It's inevitable that a scenario like this would pop up.
+In this case, the `url` property can be defined as a callback, like so;

 ```php
 public function configureButtons()